 Langston Hughes Middle School was designed by architect Douglas Carter of the firm Davis, Smith, Carter and Rider, Inc. Carter's design was also used for Rocky Run Middle School, and both buildings were planned to accommodate a total of 1,200 students.
 The construction contract for our building was awarded to the Caristo Construction Company in the amount of $5.5 million.
 Caristo Construction was contracted to build Langston Hughes and Rocky Run at the same time.
 Inadequate resources applied to the job by the contractor and specifically the electrical sub-contractor led to the delayed completion of our school.

-In 2019, Langston Hughes Middle School began undergoing a $39 million dollar renovation to bring the building new life.
+From January 2019 to late 2021, Langston Hughes Middle School underwent a $42 million dollar renovation to bring the building new life.
 A brand new two-story addition was added to the front left of the school and provided a 21st Century appearance and functionality to LHMS.
 The new addition welcomes students, staff, and visitors into Hughes with a wide and bright two-story entrance, a new main office, student services offices, 8th grade subject area classrooms on the first floor, while welcoming students into a Library with wall-to-wall windows and Science classrooms on the second floor.
 The new addition and complete renovation will provide ample natural light, 21st Century technology and a welcoming learning environment for our students.
-The final phase of the renovation is scheduled to be completed by the Fall of 2021.